cuauhtlahuac/programmingNotes/Notes/WriteProfessionalCode.md

 ### Module 1 | Elements of Professional Code
 Introduction
+ * The elements of professional code.
+    + Writen in C# and .NET
+    + Source control system Git and Github
+    + Making code readeable and self-describing
+    + Being able to change code with confidence trough Unit testing
+    + Quality code review
+    + Privacy
+    + Sharing code and contributing

 Setting up your Environment

 Source Control with Git and GitHub

 Write It Up with Markdown

 ### Module 2 | Communicate with Code